TheOdinProject/curriculum/html_css/v2/main-course/transforms.md

 However, to perceive a 3D effect on some of these function values, `perspective` is required.

+From here on, the examples get more complicated, so there will be more links to external resources which do an excellent job describing how each property works.
+Play around with these properties until you feel comfortable with them, but be careful not to fall down the [CSS Animation rabbit-hole](https://www.youtube.com/watch?v=CG__N4SS1Fc).

 #### Perspective

 This is the transform function value to set the distance from the user to the z = 0 plane.
+Essentially, by setting a `perspective` value, we are telling the object to render as if we were viewing it from a specific distance on the z-axis.
+If this sounds confusing, don't worry, it will be covered more later.

 ```css
 .element {